CQC We and I Statements

 There should be a single access point for all new requests for assessment and for people who are already receiving care and support, to ensure the process of approaching the local authority is as straightforward as possible.

 - early or targeted interventions such as universal services;

-- a period of reablement provision of equipment or minor household adaptions to delay an adult’s needs from progressing (see also Reablement);
+- a period of reablement such as provision of equipment or minor household adaptations to delay an adult’s needs from progressing (see also Reablement chapter);

-- directing people towards information and advice (see Information and Advice);
+- directing people towards information and advice (see Information and Advice chapter);

-- preventive services (see also Preventing, Reducing or Delaying Needs);
+- preventive services (see also Preventing, Reducing or Delaying Needs chapter);

-- a more detailed care and support assessment (see Care and Support Planning);
+- a more detailed care and support assessment (see Care and Support Planning chapter);

 - identifying those who lack mental capacity;

 - or a combination of these.

 Staff who are involved in this first contact must have the appropriate training and should have the benefit of access to professional support from social workers, occupational therapists and other relevant experts as appropriate, to support the identification of any underlying conditions or to ensure that complex needs are identified early and that people are signposted appropriately.